sarpt/node-typescript-graphql-reverse-proxy/README.md

 A reverse proxy in node + typescript which launches graphql instances.
 An example usage in form of node client is also provided.

-Proxy has timeout of 30s implemented which, after which proxy kills the server instance due to inactivity.
+Proxy has timeout of 30s implemented after which proxy kills the server instance due to inactivity.

 The timeout can be restarted from client either by making ping request or just a regular graphql request.